nelsoncardenas/Customer-segmentation-on-Online-Retail-Data-Set/README.md

 ### Archives
 * **Customer Segmentation.ipynb**: main file with the logic. the visuazlaition on GitHub does not show Plotly
-* **Customer Segmentation.html**: interactive option to see all the information without
+* **Customer Segmentation.html**: interactive option to see all the information no need to install something.
+You just have to download the html and run it in a browser
 * **Online Retail.xlsx**: dataset

 ### Libraries used